Steps towards designating a neighbourhood plan

 If more than 50% of the people voting in the referendum support the plan then it will be made.

-If the plan passes referendum it will become a part of the statutory development plan or Local Plan for Medway and will be given substantial weight in considering planning applications in the area.
+If the plan passes referendum it will become a part of the statutory development plan, alongside the Local Plan 2041 for Medway, and will be given substantial weight in considering planning applications in the area.
 Adopted neighbourhood development plans will be published on the Medway Council website.